8483/notes/topics/testing.md

 3. **Headless browser** - E2E testing
    Simulate browser interactions, with `Puppeteer`.

--   `Jest` is both a test runner and an assetion library.
+-   `Jest` is both a test runner and an assertion library.

 # Jest